Ratnakar-Ravada/realtime-analytics-dashboard/README.md

 Set the root directory to `backend`

+Set the build command as `npm install`

-Railway auto-detects npm start from package.json
+Railway auto-detects the start command as `npm start` from `package.json` file

 Click "Deploy Project"

-After deployment, go to the `Network` tab and generate a public domain:
+After deployment, go to the "Network" tab and generate a public domain:

 ```
 https://ws-backend.up.railway.app